Dog Health: In Case of Emergency

 Other Common Problems

 Other common problems include separation anxiety, tumors and even cancer.
 The best way to help your dog stay in good health is with a regular trip to the vet.
 Your vet can assess your dog, address any of your concerns, and provide a treatment plan when needed.
-Don’t forget too that pet insurance is available, because cost should never be a deterrent from keeping your beautiful dog happy and healthy.

 3 Dec 2012